Kananaskis Country

 Grotto Creek Canyon Hiking Hiking 2.1 km one-way Open

-Hiking Hiking 1.3 km one-way Open
+Heart Creek Interpretive Hiking Hiking 1.3 km one-way Open

-Many Springs Interpretive Hiking Hiking 1.3 km Open
+Hiking Hiking 1.3 km Warning

 Middle Lake Interpretive Hiking Hiking 2.0 km Open